A Small Town Girl: Reception

 Moving Picture World wrote: "A three-reel number, written by Beatrice Van and produced by Allan Dwan.
 Pauline Bush is featured as a country girl lured to the city by a visiting stranger, who soon deserts her.
 He returns later, after the baby is born, but she spurns him and goes to her country lover.
 This is appealingly acted and well photographed, the chief drawback being that all of the situations are very familiar.
 In a production of this length there should have been more novelty.
 At the same time the story is connected and well developed."

 Motion Picture News wrote: "This drama featuring Pauline Bush and Rupert Julian contains just a plain story and nothing of the impossible.
 Bit in its plainness it is extraordinary....The photography is good, the scenes and settings that appear are well laid, but not much variety is given.
 The whole drama will appeal more to the serious and better educated of the average audience."

+Preservation

+As none of copies were able to locate, the film is presumed lost.